fol2/3DNamePlate/README.md

 ### Keyhole Hangers

 `base_text_caps` plates can include optional keyhole hangers for wall mounting.
 Enable them in the **Keyhole Settings** section of the customizer.
 Two keyholes can be spaced apart, or a single hanger can be shifted horizontally to balance the plate.
+If the combined keyhole depth would exceed the base thickness, it is automatically reduced and a warning is printed during rendering.